-So, protective orders are very important things to look at.
-A new thing that’s going on now in domestic violence cases is that — you can read about this in my book — is that what ends up happening is, people are getting arrested for a domestic battery charge and the prosecutors in most of the cases are trying to get a full stay-away protective order right from the first court appearance.
+So, protective orders are essential things to look at.
+A new thing that's going on now in domestic violence cases is that — you can read about this in my book — is that what ends up happening is people are getting arrested for a domestic battery charge.
+In most cases, the prosecutors try to get a full stay-away protective order right from the first court appearance.

-This is horrible for some people because what ends up happening is that they get themselves in a position where they are kicked out of their own living location, are having problems meeting with their kids because of this criminal protective order.
+This is horrible for some people because what ends up happening is that they get themselves in a position where they are kicked out of their living location are having problems meeting with their kids because of this criminal protective order.
 It's a tricky thing.
 I've thought of some remedies to try and avoid this full protective order being issued where you can't see your loved one, but you can't get it in every case.

-The more serious the domestic violence-related issued, the worse the person’s criminal record, the more likely this protective order is going to be put in place.
-It’s going to be a full protective order and you’re not going to be able to see the other party.
+The more serious the domestic violence-related issue, the worse the person's criminal record, and this protective order will be more likely.
+It's going to be a complete protective order, and you're not going to be able to see the other party.

 Many people have asked us the difference between a legal protective order and a restraining order in Los Angeles County?
 A restraining order is a civil remedy.
 You go into a civil court and prove some harassment for general restraining order.
 On the other hand, if you are trying to seek a domestic violence restraining order, you will need to go in front of a judge.

 You will have to claim that the person has committed acts of domestic violence against you and that you want a restraining order ordering them not to come within 100 yards of you, call you, stalk you, molest you, or harass you.
 A domestic violence restraining order is more difficult to prove than a civil harassment restraining order.
 You are just trying to confirm that the other party is harassing you by trespassing or calling you.